George Floyd protests in New York City: NYPD vehicle driven into crowd (May 30, 2020)

-A video of a crowd of protesters clashing with the NYPD attracted attention on May 30, showing police vehicles accelerating into a crowd of people.
-In response to the video, de Blasio said: "I wish the officers had found a different approach, but let's begin at the beginning.
+A video of a crowd of protesters clashing with the NYPD attracted attention on May 30, showing police officers accelerating into a crowd of people.
+In response to the video, de Blasio minimized this action by shifting blame to the protesters: "I wish the officers had found a different approach, but let's begin at the beginning.
 The protesters in that video did the wrong thing to surround that police car, period."
 After drawing criticism, with multiple publications highlighting that he ran for mayor on a platform of police reform, he walked back those comments on June 1 to say "There is no situation where a police vehicle should drive into a crowd of protesters or New Yorkers."
 The Guardian wrote that the video, viewed more than 30 million times as of June 4, "quickly shredded years of effort to repair the deeply tarnished image of the NYPD".
+In December 2023, NYPD Commissioner Edward Caban cleared officers Andrey Samusev and Daniel Alvarez of misconduct charges sought by the Civilian Complaint Review Board for improper use of force.